 Select the OK button and insert the door in the drawing, placing the insertion point on the right wall anywhere as shown in Figure 13.17.
-The door and window blocks in the library have attributes connected to them, so after inserting the door, there will be a prompt on the Command line asking you what "Door number?"
-According to the sketch, the front entry is "1".
+The door and window blocks in the library have attributes connected to them, so after inserting the door and scaling it using a factor of 1 for the x and y axis, there will be a prompt on the Command line asking you what "What is the door number?"
+According to the sketch, the front entry is "1."
 Type "1" and Enter.
-Place a dimension on the drawing from the top right corner of the dwelling to the east quadrant of the door number indicator.